vactomas/VM-interface/readme.md

         URL=https://github.com/Qalculate/qalculate-gtk/releases/download/v4.9.0/qalculate-4.9.0-x86_64.tar.xz \
         --apikey APIKEY --apisecret APISECRET`

 ISONAME and BUILDID are variables that need to be changed.
 The rest of this command presumes that you are using KDE-Live version of Tumbleweed.
-APP and URL are custom variables used as a part of demonstration test.
+APP and URL are custom variables used as a part of an demonstration test.
 APIKEY and APISECRET can be found at http://127.0.0.1/api_keys